saimamunuru/saimamunuru.github.io/research.md

 <br/>

 Mamunuru, Sai Madhurika.
 "Social status and women's work in urban India."
-Revise and resubmit at *Women's Studies International Forum*
+Revise and resubmit at *Women's Studies International Forum*.

 In rural India, where landed, upper-caste women traditionally did not perform wage work, female labor force non-participation signals social status.
 In this paper I explore the ways in which urban India may be different given that urban India has more industrial variety and a greater concentration of high-skilled jobs.
 I propose that the relationship between female labor force participation and familial social status depends on the kinds of jobs women can access.
 Indicators of social status -- household wealth, education, and caste -- are all positively correlated with female participation in well-paying, high-skilled occupations, and negatively correlated with female participation in low and medium-skilled occupations.
 I cite three separate but interrelated reasons for this.
 First, high wages and other favorable job characteristics might incentivize female labor force participation even with high or improving socio-economic status.
 Second, high-skilled jobs accrue social respect rather than signal financial need.
 Third, women of a high social status have greater access to well-paying jobs because of social networks and higher college graduation rates.